DanEscher98/TechnicalNotes/docs/Tools/JustfileSpells.md

-# 💡 Harness Command-Line Brilliance with Justfile! 🚀
+# 💡 Just harness Command-Line spells! 💫

 Do your genius command-line ideas wander aimlessly without a home?
 Fear not, for [`just`](https://github.com/casey/just) is here to save the day!
 While